JC-Gibbs/portfolio-1/README.md

-Some work completed at Kansas State University
+Some my work completed at Kansas State University

 7.11 - Working with HTML5 flex container and grid container 11.7 - Created interactive transitions including drop-down menus and summary details.